snimu/blog/contents/modded-nanogpt-valembs/article.md

 Adding another value embedding *obviously* immediately sets a new modded-nanogpt speedrunning record!

 So what happens if we add more value embeddings?
-Let's add some, for a total of three (baseline), four (see above), five, six, seven, and eight value embeddings, each shared like in the baseline (so applying the n value embeddings to the first n layers, and to the last n layers again in the same order):
+In the following plot, we see the validation losses over training of runs with a total of three (baseline), four (see above), five, six, seven, and eight value embeddings, each shared like in the baseline (so applying the n value embeddings to the first n layers, and to the last n layers again in the same order).
+That means that the one with the most value embeddings applies one value embedding to each layer in the model (except layer 7 which is attention-free).

 ![13, 15, 16, 17, 18, 19](images/13-15-16-17-18-19-time-1200-1500.png)

 So there is a setting that is even better than having one additional value embedding: having two additional ones.

-In fact, here is the order in which the runs cross the 2.92 loss-barrier which is the target of modded-nanogpt medium:
+In fact, here is the order in which the runs cross the 2.92 loss-barrier, which is the target of modded-nanogpt medium:

 1. 2 additional value embeddings (1410 sec ~= 23.5 min)
 2. 1 additional value embeddings (1422 sec ~= 23.7 min)